 Sometimes people call meetings out of habit.
 They hold weekly and other meetings because that’s been happening for years.
 And nobody asks, why.
 I recall being invited to be an elder at a church.
 The pastor said they had weekly elders’ meeting, and I asked why.
 My response shocked him.
 Why wouldn’t I know?
 Still, I said, why do we need to meet weekly?
 The answer: That’s what we have always done.
 I declined the invitation for that and other reasons.

 Meaningful Meetings in Asia

-I saw two differences between business meetings in Asia and in the West.
-First, most of those meetings were meaningful, but long, unlike here where meetings are meaningless and long.
+I saw three differences between business meetings in Asia and in the West.
+First, most of the meetings in Asia were meaningful, but long, unlike here where meetings are meaningless and long.